AdesisNetlife/croak/README.md

 No. An already existent Gruntfile is not required.

-You only need to specify the global Gruntfile you want to use and optionally you can use a Croakfile to override or extend global configuration
+You only need to specify the global Gruntfile you want to use and optionally you can use a Croakfile to overwrite or extend global configuration

 **Can I use both Croak and Grunt at the same time?**